US Job Market 2026: 7 Resume Strategies to Beat AI Screeners & Land More Interviews

 Strategy #4: Use the “7:1 Bullet Structure” for Every Role

-For a Marketing Manager role in the US, that looks like:
+For a Marketing Manager in the US:

 - Managed $2.3M annual marketing budget across 4 channels